Updated Aug. 10th 2018. WordPress 5.0 release cycle announced to start November 2018 (see below).

 One of the core WordPress developers, has created a Classic Editor plugin.
 It is being promoted by the Gutenberg developers as the official off switch.
 It will deactivate Gutenberg, but only if Gutenberg is currently installed.
 So, what’s the point you may ask?
 The Classic Editor plugin is really a test-plugin, and is intended to be used when Gutenberg moves to core.

 As the plugin is developed by WordPress, we remain optimistic the plugin will not be discontinued after a period of time.
-However, we are skeptical Automattic will want to keep the off-switch a permanent feature.
+However, we are skeptical Automattic will want to or can keep the off-switch a permanent feature.
 We can also place trust savvy developers who will always provide the off switch, and provide the classic Tiny MCE Editor we are accustomed to.

 Test Drive Gutenberg!

 WordPress 5.0 and the Gutenberg editor are coming, and it’s going to be integrated into core.
 This is already decided and is irreversible.
 However, as Gutenberg is a plugin, that means you can test it out before WordPress 5.0 is live.

 Before considering upgrading to WordPress 5.0 in April or May, it is recommended you do install the Gutenberg plugin and test drive.
 This way, if there are issues, you can simply deactivate the plugin.
 At the very least, you’ll get a good idea if you like the new future of WordPress, and if its compatible with your themes and plugins.